 On Wednesday Evening the 20th instant.
-THE friends of FILLMORE AND DONELSON, Will A assemble in Mass Meeting, in the Court House in the Borough of Clearfield, on Wednesday evening, the 20th inst, (Court week.)
+THE friends of FILLMORE AND DONELSON, Will assemble in Mass Meeting, in the Court House in the Borough of Clearfield, on Wednesday evening, the 20th inst, (Court week.)
 The Hon.
 JOHN R. EDIE, Gen. WM.
 H. IRwin, and other distinguished speakers are expected to be present and address the meeting.
 Come one, come all.

-By order of the Clearfield Fillmore and Donelson Club.
+By order of the Clearfield Fillmore and Don-elson Club.
 THOMAS SHEA, Chairman.
 G. W. RHEEM, Secretary.

-MASS MEETING of those opposed to the A policy of the present National Administration will be held near the residence of C. JEFFRIES, in Woodward township, on SAT-URDAY, the 16TH day of AUGUST, the anniversary of the Battle of Bennington.
-Several speakers will be in attendance to address the meeting.
+MASS MEETING of those opposed to the A policy of the present National Adminis-JEFFRIES, in Woodward township, on SAT-URDAY, the 16TH day of AUGUST, the anniversary of the Battle of Bennington.
+Sevthe meeting.
 A large turn-out is expected.

-DELEGATE CONVENTION. - A Mass Convention of those opposed to the Pierce and Buchanan Democracy having been called to meet in Clearfied on Tuesday of August Court week, it is also proposed that a Delegate Convention for forming a County Ticket | be held on the same day.
-Those who are opposed to the policy of the present National Administration and the election of James Buchanan to the Presidency, in the several townships and boroughs throughout the county are, therefore requested to meet at the usual places of holding elections, on Saturday the 16th of August, and each select three delegates to meet in Convention, at Clearfield, on Tuesday the 19TH DAY OF AUGUST, AT 2 O'CLOCK, P. M. (court week,) to form a County ticket, and to transact such other business as will be brought before them.
+Court week, it is also proposed that a Delebe held on the same day.
+Those who are opposed to the policy of the present National | the polls.
+Administration and the election of James Buchanan to the Presidency, in the several townships and boroughs throughout the county are, therefore requested to meet at the usual places | tages, we may state the following :of holding elections, on Saturday the 16th of in Convention, at Clearfield, on Tuesday THE (court week,) to form a County ticket, and to before them.
 July 30, 1856.